 Many local service providers believe they are being intrusive by calling, emailing or texting local consumers who have expressed an interest in their service.
 The fact is… most local service providers under-communicate.
 So it is important to communicate well and communicate often.

 - Determine What, How and How Often your client prefers communication

 Many local business leaders think about communication as face-to-face at the home or office, yet there are now many more ways to communicate and to schedule this communication including phone (mobile, home or office), voice mail, email, text, social media, Instant Messaging and more.
 What many local marketing firms have found is that the local consumers want to have communication and want to be able to share what kind of communication (not your traditional newsletters), how and how often.

 These four areas of understanding will help you and your local business in 2013 and beyond.
-For more on local marketing and creating the ultimate client experience, connect with Social180 on Facebook, Google+, Linked or Twitter.
+For more on local marketing and creating the ultimate client experience, connect with us on Facebook, Google+, Linked or Twitter.
 You can also always Call Us at 469-420-0180.
-Social180 is a proud member of the Southlake Chamber of Commerce, Colleyville Chamber of Commerce and Grapevine Chamber of Commerce.